What the JR Pass Price Rise Means For Your Trip?

 There are a few different Kansai Passes and we explain the difference as simply as we can in this post on the different Kansai Pass options.

-If you have a bit more time to get to Kyoto or Osaka, you could also look at the Hokuriku Arch Pass which will let your travel from Tokyo to Osaka and Kyoto (and back if you can fit it in) via Kanazawa (below) for 24,500 yen – half the price of the 7-Day pass at its new price.
+If you have a bit more time to get to Kyoto or Osaka, you could also look at the Hokuriku Arch Pass which will let you travel from Tokyo to Osaka and Kyoto which costs 24,500 yen – half the price of the 7-Day pass at its new price.

-Admittedly, one reason that people tended to buy the country-wide Japan Rail Pass in the first place was that trying to work out which of the regional passes goes where and how you can use them can be very complicated, and if you’re short on time and not so worried about money, you might think the extra few thousand yen buying the country-wide pass is better than spending time poring over train route maps.
+Admittedly, one reason that people tended to buy the country-wide Japan Rail Pass in the first place was that trying to work out which of the regional passes goes where and how you can use them can be very complicated.

 But, if you do want to save as much as possible, those spending time in one area doing lots of day trips or short hops between cities, might want to look more closely at the different regional passes in the area you’re visiting.